Contract manufacturer: Protectionism

 In an international context, establishing a foreign subsidiary as a contract manufacturer can have favorable tax benefits for the parent company, allowing them to reduce overall tax liabilities and increase profits, depending upon the activities of the contract manufacturer.
 This is a form of true protectionism.

 The iPad and iPhone, which are products of Apple Inc., are manufactured in China by Foxconn.
+Hence, Foxconn is a contract manufacturer, and Apple benefits from a lower cost of manufacturing devices.
 Some devices may also be manufactured by Pegatron.
-Apple may move some fraction of iPhone assembly into the United States in the near future.
+Apple explored moving some fraction of iPhone assembly into the United States.